OfekGlick/MS-TCN2/README.md

 ```
 and each fold folder contains all the features of all the videos.

-3. The Cross validation splitting methods absolute path `/datashare/APAS/folds/` where the directory tree is the following:
+3. The Cross validation splitting methods are provided in the absolute path `/datashare/APAS/folds/` where the directory tree is the following:

 ```
 root